 Santiago

 The voyage from Brazil with stops in the large and small ports of Uruguay, Argentina and Chile gave us a bucketful of rewarding experiences.
-We saw a lot and learned much about new places for us and the people who live there, their food and wine, and how they feel about their home countries, as well as their views of some of the larger world.
+We saw a lot and learned much about new places and the people who live there, their food and wine, and how they feel about their home countries, as well as their views of some of the larger world.

-one small section of high density Santiago, 5.6 mil people |
+one small section of high-density Santiago, 5.6 million people |

 This shot is a closeup of a section in the photo, above.
 The window washer is hanging 100+ feet above the street, so I called this shot easy-peasy because he made it look that way. |

-Santiago, this great big land-locked city, is our last stop before flying home, and we are ready to do just that - get back to family, friends and our own bed.
+Santiago, this great big land-locked city, is our last stop before flying home, and we are ready to do just that—get back to family, friends and our own bed.
 Oh yes, and to work.
 One of is is only partially retired.

-audio was in English |
+the audio was in English |

 any street in any city? |